US identifies habitat critical for survival of rare songbird

-ALBUQUERQUE, N.M.
-(AP) — A proposal unveiled Thursday by U.S. wildlife managers would set aside hundreds of square miles across seven Western states as habitat critical to the survival of a rare songbird that migrates each year from Central and South America to its breeding grounds in Mexico and the U.S.
+ALBUQUERQUE, N.M. — U.S. wildlife managers proposed Thursday to set aside a vast area across seven Western states as habitat critical to the survival of a rare songbird that migrates each year from Central and South America to its breeding grounds in Mexico and the U.S.

 The U.S. Fish and Wildlife Service made public its recommendation for the western yellow-billed cuckoo in a federal notice.
 If approved, the designation would affect activities that involve federal funding or permitting along hundreds of miles of rivers and streams in Arizona and New Mexico north to Idaho.